swiss-transplant-cohort-study/3LC-user-manual/docs/source/patContainer.rst

 .. image:: Neopl11.png

-Please refer to the liver chapter and (6.4) for further information.
+Please refer to the liver chapter and Chapter :doc: `OrganCont.html#liver` for further information.

 5.1.7.
 Skin cancer
 -----------------------------